stkent/stkent.github.io/_posts/2016-01-28-adventures-with-javadocs-part-1.md

 ---

+{% include kramdown_definitions.md %}

 Part of publishing high-quality libraries is providing high-quality documentation, which in Android-land means: high-quality Javadocs.
 There are tons of good resources around that explain proper Javadoc comment format and content, so in this series we'll explore the actual generation of documentation using Gradle/Android Studio.
-Let's begin!

 <!--more-->

 # Javadoc Task Type Basics

-The Gradle Java plugin provides a [template Javadoc task](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.javadoc.Javadoc.html) with the following description:
+The Gradle Java plugin provides a [template Javadoc task](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.javadoc.Javadoc.html){:new_tab} with the following description:

 > Generates HTML API documentation for Java classes.
 >